 Before You Surrender, Check Your Options

-Surrendering your policy and selling it through a life settlement both end the same way: you stop paying premiums and receive cash.
-The difference is how much cash.
-For most qualifying seniors, a life settlement pays approximately 4 times the insurance company’s surrender offer.
+Both paths end the same way: you stop paying premiums and walk away with cash.
+The only question is how much.
+For most qualifying seniors, industry data shows a life settlement pays 4 to 7 times the insurance company’s surrender offer.
 See average life settlement payouts for detailed examples.